Frequently Asked Questions

 Please do not bring any shampoo, soap, make-up, deodorant, perfumes, etc. You will not be showering on any of the trips and wearing deodorant can be unhygienic if not washed off frequently.

 Synthetic clothing is preferred.
-Cotton clothing is a bad idea.
+Cotton clothing is not ideal as it takes a long time to dry.
 This does not mean you have to buy lots of (expensive) top-notch outdoor clothing, but be smart when packing and choose non-cotton clothing over cotton.

 Any valuables or unnecessary items that you bring will be left in a secure location while you are on your trip.

 Most of the equipment you and the group will need is included!
-We do rent backpacks ($10), sleeping bags ($10) and sleeping pads (free with sleeping bag rental).
+We do rent backpacks ($10), sleeping bags ($10) and sleeping pads ($5).
 We have limited quantities of rental equipment so please let us know as soon as possible.
 Most of the other gear you will need is personal clothing.
 Please see your packing list.
 If you get new boots, we suggest you wear them frequently to break them in to reduce blisters on the trail.

 You will be outdoors for a week.
 Please keep that in mind when you scheduling surgeries such as wisdom tooth removals.
 Once on your trip it will more difficult to follow Post-Surgery indications, so if you are having surgery, make sure it is way before Pre-O